senaksm/Assignment/README.md

 Request ->
 ```
-    Calculate a race with 100 participants in paralel ->
+    Calculate a race with 100 participants in parallel ->
     Speeds of participants are given randomly between 1 and 5 ->
     run calculations once in a second ->
     print all participant positions when there is a winner ->